apache/trafficcontrol/infrastructure/ansible/roles/dataset_loader/README.md

 Today this dataset loader assumes mostly pools of resources such as caches, cachegroups, regions, etc.  It will perform a round-robin assignment within the resource pools automatically.
 If you need a different arrangement, you'll want to craft your own supplamentory modification playbook or bypass the dataset loader with a static dataset.

+A web server to host the static files for CZF and GeoIP needs to be responding with the required content.

 An ATS RPM that matches the version described by `ats_version` to be available in an accessible yum repo to ORT.

 It is also pesumed that you're using a working directory that contains `./out/ssl/lab.intermediateca.crt` and `./out/ssl/lab.intermediateca.pem` in order to sign Delivery Service SSL CSRs